 The TECT All Terrain Park is set to be of national significance and of international standard, with the potential to bring economic benefits to the region, as well as fun and adventure.

 The site consists primarily of exotic forestry plantations and areas of native regeneration where recent cutting has occurred.
-The existing pine plantations are under a cutting right and have restricted access due to forestry activities including logging, road works, movement of logging trucks and other forestry vehicles.
+The existing pine plantations are under a cutting right and have restricted access due to forestry activities.

 A mixed contour of relatively flat and undulating land, along with a number of steep gullies, characterises the area.
-Ownership around the park is a mix of private farmland, forestry and Department of Conservation.
-The park is within a kilometre of the city watershed that stretches north across 27,000 hectares of regenerating bush all the way down to the edge of the city.
+Ownership around the Park is a mix of private farmland, forestry and Department of Conservation land.
+The Park is within a kilometre of the city watershed that stretches north across 27,000 hectares of regenerating bush all the way down to the edge of the city.

-Situated off State Highway 36, Mangatoi Road forms part of the northern border of the park, with the south-western boundary being made up of the Ohaupara Stream and Department of Conservation estate.
-Pyes Pa Road (SH36) bisects the park and Te Matai, Whataroa and Ngawaro Roads run east through parts of the park.
+Situated off State Highway 36 (Pyes Pa Road), Mangatoi Road forms part of the northern border of the Park, with the south-western boundary being made up of the Ohaupara Stream and Department of Conservation estate.
+State Highway 36 (Pyes Pa Road) bisects the Park and Te Matai, Whataroa and Ngawaro Roads run east through parts of the Park.